BaliBot2/anomaly_detection/README.md

 # Anomaly Detection using ResNet-50 and AutoEncoders

 Anomaly detection is critical in industrial applications, such as quality control in manufacturing, where identifying defects or irregularities in products is essential.
-This project leverages pre-trained CNN features (ResNet-50) and a simple autoencoder architecture to detect anomalies in textured surfaces, using the Leather dataset.
+This project leverages pre-trained CNN features (ResNet-50) and a simple autoencoder architecture to detect anomalies in textured surfaces, using the MVTec Anomaly Detection dataset.

 ---